 Competition for business grants can be fierce, but if you have a business dedicated to improving the lives of others and are committed to research, global initiatives or expanding job opportunities for new graduates, you may qualify for a grant from the Canadian government, your local province or territory, or other businesses and organizations.
-Startup grants are hard to win and many require you to use the funds for a specific purpose – but some are available to all business startups who meet the criteria for the grant in question.
+Grants for a small business startup are hard to win and many require you to use the funds for a specific purpose – but some are available to all business startups who meet the criteria for the grant in question.
 With so many grants out there, you can find your business the free money it needs to be successful.

 Before applying for a grant, keep in mind that most startup grants are specific to a certain province or territory, so it’s best to search the Innovation Canada website to see what you’re eligible for since you’ll need to take your business goals, size, sector and location into consideration before applying for a grant.